gpslab/gpslab-controller/README.md

 GpsLab Controller is a JavaScript micro framework.
 This framework allow to dynamic bind some controls to DOM elements.

+Controller find elements with attribute `data-control` and bind controls to this elements by control name from value of `data-control` attribute.
+For example, you can bind [the jQuery datepicker](https://jqueryui.com/datepicker/) to all date input tags and all input tags that will be added later.
+See the [Usage](#Usage) section for more examples.

 ## Installation

 Install from [NPM](https://nodei.co/npm/gpslab-controller/):